nahuel242/documentation/docs/Using Randomness/v2-subscription/vrf-v2-subscription.md

     - [Subscription limits](#subscription-limits)
     - [Coordinator contract limits](#coordinator-contract-limits)

-## Overview

 This section explains how to generate random numbers using the subscription method.
+To learn how to request random numbers without a subscription, see the [Wrapper Method](/docs/vrf/v2/wrapper/) guide.

 <p>
   https://www.youtube.com/watch?v=rdJ5d8j1RCg